-Ko Taupiri te Maunga – The name of our mountain is Taupiri
+Ko Taupiri te Maunga – Our mountain is Taupiri

-Ko Waikato te Awa – The name of our river is Waikato
+Ko Waikato te Awa – Our river is Waikato

-Ko Manukau te Moana – The name of our sea is Manukau
+Ko Manukau te Moana – Our sea is Manukau

-He puna ana ahau e te whare Kohungahunga ko Wise Owl no Pukekohe – The name of our early learning centre is Wise Owl in Pukekohe
+He puna ana ahau e te whare Kohungahunga ko Wise Owl Early Learning Centre no Pukekohe –Our early learning centre is Wise Owl Early Learning Centre in Pukekohe